 This is the official site for the tcpdump binary for Android devices.
 Precompiled and ready to go!
 Always the latest releases!
+Available in 32 bit and 64 bit versions.
 If you want to compile your own?
 Go to our Compile Section for instructions.

 Android tcpdump is a command line packet capture utility.
-It can capture packets from your Wifi connection, Cellular connections, and any other network connections you may have.
-It has been compiled from the source code located at http://www.tcpdump.org.
-If you use linux's or unix's tcpdump application, then you will be familiar with Android tcpdump, because it has the same switches and options as its linux's counterpart.
-The compiled version is sometimes referred to as tcpdump-arm, because most Androids, more than 95%, run on the ARM architecture.
+It can capture packets from your Wi-Fi connection, cellular connections, and any other network connections you may have on your android device.
+It has been compiled from the source code located at https://www.tcpdump.org.
+If you use linux's or unix's tcpdump application, then you will be familiar with Android tcpdump because it has the same switches and options as its linux's counterpart.
+The compiled version is sometimes referred to as tcpdump-arm because most Androids, more than 95%, run on the ARM architecture.

 To use this application, you need to have: